Community Health Statistics Unit

 The South Region of San Diego County is a highly diverse border region.
 Geographically, the Region covers 155 square miles of urban, suburban, and rural areas.
 The Region includes the cities of National City, Chula Vista, Imperial Beach, Coronado, and three communities of the City of San Diego: Otay Mesa, Nestor and San Ysidro.
 San Ysidro is home to the busiest land border crossing in the world.

-To view demographic and health information for South Region, select one of the data products below.
+To view demographic and health information for South Region, click "expand all" below and select one of the data products:

 HHSA South Region